input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 wrapStakeValidator :: UnsafeFromData r => (r -> ScriptContext -> Bool) -> WrappedStakeValidatorType
 ```

-Provided we have a redeemer type that can be converted to built-in data, and we have something of this type, which fits well to what we have defined in the example.
-The redeemer script context going to boolean, then this wrap stake validator converts it into a function of type wrap stake validator type which is built-in data to built-in data to unit.
+Provided we have a redeemer type that can be converted to 'BuiltinData', and we have something of this type, which fits well to what we have defined in the example.
+The redeemer script context going to boolean, then this wrapStakeValidator converts it into a function of type wrappedStakeValidator type, which is 'BuiltinData' to 'BuiltinData' to unit.

 ```haskell
 stakeValidator :: Address -> StakeValidator